Department of History

-- Review of: Louis Moore, I Fight for A Living: Boxing and the Battle for Black Manhood, 1880-1915, (Urbana: University of Illinois Press, 2017), Journal of Southern History, (In Preparation)
+- Review of: Louis Moore, I Fight for A Living: Boxing and the Battle for Black Manhood, 1880-1915, (Urbana: University of Illinois Press, 2017), Journal of Southern History, (Submitted)

 - Review of: Barbara Voorhies, Prehistoric Games of North American Indians: Subarctic to Mesoamerica, (Salt Lake City: University of Utah Press, 2017), Pacific Northwest Quarterly, (In Preparation)

 - Review of: David J. Leonard, Playing While White: Privilege and Power On and Off the Field, (University of Washington Press, 2017), Journal of American Ethnic History, (Submitted)

 - Review of: David K. Wiggins and Ryan A. Swanson, eds., Separate Spaces: African American Sport behind the Walls of Segregation, (Fayetteville: University of Arkansas Press, 2016), Register of the Kentucky Historical Society, (submitted)

 - Review of: Gregory J. Kaliss, Men’s College Athletics and the Politics of Racial Equality: Five Pioneer Stories of Black Manliness, White Citizenship and American Democracy, (Philadelphia: Temple University Press 2012), for Sport in History, forthcoming.